equinor/radix-platform/scripts/flux/README.md

 ## Issues bootstrapping Flux

-If you get an error saying `unable to clone 'ssh://git@github.com/equinor/radix-flux', ERROR: ssh: handshake failed: knownhosts: key mismatch` this means that the file `~/.ssh/known_hosts` is missing a `ecdsa-sha2-nistp256` key for `github.com`
+If you get an error saying `unable to clone 'ssh://git@github.com/equinor/radix-flux', error: ssh: handshake failed: knownhosts: key mismatch` this means that the file `~/.ssh/known_hosts` is missing a `ecdsa-sha2-nistp256` key for `github.com`

 Run the following commands to fix this issue:
 1. `ssh-keyscan -t ecdsa github.com >> ~/.ssh/known_hosts` adds the new github.com key